Very Low Birth Weight

 One of the main reasons for regular prenatal exams is to make sure your unborn baby

 is growing well.
-During pregnancy, the size of your baby is figured out in different
+During pregnancy, the size of your baby is estimated in different

 ways.
 Your steady weight gain is one way of checking on the baby’s growth.

-Another way is to measure the top of your uterus from the pubic bone.
-The number of
+Another way is to measure the top of your uterus from the pubic bone (fundal height).

-centimeters measured is usually the same or close to the number of weeks of pregnancy.
+The number of centimeters measured is usually the same or close to the number of weeks

 Other ways to check the baby’s growth are:

-- Ultrasound, to estimate the baby’s growth and development.
+Using ultrasound to estimate the baby’s growth and development.
 Your healthcare provider

-can use measurements of your baby's head, belly, and upper leg bone, to estimate his or her
+can use measurements of your baby's head, belly, and upper leg bone to estimate his

-- Comparing your baby’s birth weight with his or her gestational age.
-The doctor may
+Comparing your baby’s estimated birth weight with his or her gestational age.
+The

-A birth weight of less than 5 pounds, 8 ounces is diagnosed as low birth weight.
-Babies
+A birth weight of less than 5 pounds, 8 ounces (2.5 kilograms) is diagnosed as low

 How is very low birth weight treated?